BiggRanger/CANBUS-Bridge/README.md

 # CANBUS-Bridge
-A tool to determine the source of CAN meggage IDs.
+A tool to determine the source of CAN IDs, a nd filter CAN packets.

+For more information see the PDF.